maxslvt/philosophers/README.md

 # Philosophers

 ## Description
-This project is an introduction to concurrent programming, multi-threading, and process synchronization using POSIX threads (`pthreads`) and mutexes in C. It is a classical implementation of Dijkstra's **Dining Philosophers Problem**.
+This project is an introduction to concurrent programming, multi-threading, and process synchronization using POSIX threads and mutexes in C. It is a classical implementation of **Dining Philosophers Problem**.

 The goal of the project is to simulate a group of philosophers sitting around a circular table with a bowl of spaghetti in the middle and forks placed between each pair of adjacent philosophers.
 A philosopher must alternate between **eating**, **sleeping**, and **thinking**.
 To eat, a philosopher must acquire both their left and right forks.

 ### Objectives & Challenges
 - **Thread Management**: Each philosopher is represented by an independent POSIX thread.
-- **Mutex Protection**: Shared resources (forks and state variables) are protected using mutexes (`pthread_mutex_t`) to prevent race conditions and duplicate fork usage.
+- **Mutex Protection**: Shared resources (forks and state variables) are protected using mutexes to prevent race conditions and duplicate fork usage.
-- **Deadlock Avoidance**: Asymmetric fork acquisition strategy to guarantee that circular waits never occur.
-- **Precision Timing**: Microsecond-calibrated sleep routines and precise death detection (< 10 ms latency).
+- **Precision Timing**: Microsecond-calibrated sleep routines and precise death detection.

 ---

 ## Instructions

 ### Compilation
-The project is built using `make` with standard 42 flags (`-Wall -Wextra -Werror`):
+The project is built using `make` with flags (`-Wall -Wextra -Werror`):

 ```bash
 cd philo